 7. What are your gross margins?

-Any investors will want to know that your business can scale effectively.
+Any investors will want to know that your business can scale effectively, so be prepared that this will be one of the questions asked by angel investors.
 Gross margins are an important indicator of how this will happen and whether or not the business is profitable at scale.
 Fixed costs are high as a proportion of revenues in the early stages of a business so investors will want to ensure that this improves as the business scales up which is why they will focus on the unit economics.
 Investors will want to drill into contribution margin, which includes marketing, sales and customer services costs to understand which costs are truly fixed and which scale with the business.
 They will also want to know about working capital requirements and cash flow timings because this will influence how quickly the business can grow and how much funding it will need to do so.

 Inevitably, this only looks at one side.
 When you take in outside investment, you are relinquishing some of your autonomy and you need to ensure that you can work effectively with your investment partner.
 At some point, things will go wrong and you will need to have uncomfortable phone-calls with them.
 It helps if you have a good working relationship, the same goals and can communicate with each other effectively.
 The right partnership should be mutually supportive and focused on building a strong and resilient business for the long term.

-Looking for more information on how to prepare yourself for angel investors?
+Looking for more information on how to prepare yourself on these questions asked by angel investors?
 Read our guide on How To Find Angel Investors.

 By necessity, this briefing can only provide a short overview and it is essential to seek professional advice before applying the contents of this article.
 No responsibility can be taken for any loss arising from action taken or refrained from on the basis of this publication.
 Details correct at time of writing as at March 2019.